 Alternatively, I sometimes get offers from people that are all heart and/or spirit.
 They clearly want to change the world, but their ideas are fuzzy and ungrounded.
 What could I actually do to help them?
 I have no idea.
 There needs to be some intelligent practicality behind a project for me to want to get involved.
 It needs to make sense mentally.
 Gushing raw emotional and spiritual energy into the cosmos isn’t enough.

 When all 4 dimensions are present, we have a potential 4D project with the following qualities:

 - Body – We physically come together in person, face to face, at least for the creative aspects of the project.
 Even if we live in different cities, we put our bodies in the same physical space for a while.

 - Mind – The concept may be challenging (challenge is great), but the core ideas are practical and grounded enough that they can work in the real world, like creating a new product or delivering a live event.
 Also, each team member brings valuable skills, resources, and/or a time commitment that can help the project succeed.

 - Heart – The project has a heart.
 It’s emotionally exciting and motivating — a fun challenge to tackle.
 The team cares about making it succeed.
-The team members like and respect each other enough that they’re eager to work with a positive, co-creative spirit, setting their individual egos aside for the good of the project.
+The team members like and respect each other enough that they’re eager to work with a positive, co-creative spirit.

 As I’ve had the good fortune to participate in several projects of this nature, with varying degrees of involvement, I’m looking to do much more along these lines in 2014… and most likely well beyond.